corytheboyd/midishare/projects/inspector/src/views/common/Icon/README.md

 1. Copy source as `JSX` as opposed to `SVG`
 1. Add both `sm` and `md` versions to respective directories
+    * Follow the naming convention for the file name
+1. Add entries to `./{sm,md}/index.ts` files
-1. Follow the same naming convention for both the file and exported object
+    * Follow the naming convention for the exported object name
+1. Add canonical name to prop types definition
+    * Note: NOT following the naming convention.
+This should match heroicons.com names verbatim

+### Naming Convention

-**Naming convention**: Canonical names like `chevron-left` become capitalized camel case like `ChevronLeft`.
+Canonical names like `chevron-left` become capitalized camel case like `ChevronLeft`.

 ## Publishing